odk-x/docs/odkx-src/docs-tech-guide.rst

-   The `ODK-X Forum`_ is the main place for support questions and conversations that affect the whole ODK-X community (users and other stake holders, as well as contributors).
+   The `ODK-X Forum`_ is the main place for support questions and conversations that affect the whole ODK-X community (users and other stakeholders, as well as contributors).

    If you have a question about how to use any ODK-X software, or want to get connected with the larger ODK-X community,